What Is Fintech?

 The use of any form of mobile payment by U.S. consumers increased from 48% in 2018 to 60% in 2019.

 In recent years, online banks have emerged to compete with their brick-and-mortar counterparts by offering products with low-to-no fees and competitive interest rates.
 Chase, the biggest U.S. bank by assets under management (AUM), in late 2020 offered a savings account with an interest rate of 0.01%.

-But even as interest rates slide in the midst of the COVID-19 pandemic, the online entity Axos Bank offered an account with a rate of 0.61%.
+But even as interest rates have plummeted, the online entity Axos Bank offered an account with a rate of 0.61%.
 And even though juggernauts like Bank of America and Wells Fargo still rake in the most AUM, online banks like Ally and Discover also cracked the list of the top 30 banks by asset size in 2020.

 The P2P lending market is projected to grow from $43.16 billion in 2018 to $567.3 billion by 2026.

 Online mortgage lenders aim to simplify the home buying process by allowing you to compare instant quotes online and close on a mortgage at a fraction of the time and possibly cost it would take with a traditional lender.